shashwatah/instahunter/README.md

 # Instahunter

-Instahunter is a CLI app that can fetch posts and user data from Instagram.
+Instahunter is a CLI app that can fetch posts and user data from Instagram's frontend API.

 ## Getting Started